IApp

 TcpGenericServerApp simple module

-Generic server application for modelling TCP-based request-reply style protocols or applications.
+Generic server application for modeling TCP-based request-reply style protocols or applications.

 TcpRequestResponseApp compound module